drball/scifi-ideas-generators/content/posts/50-ideas-for-alternate-history-scenarios.md

 ---
 title: "What If?
 50 Ideas for Alternate History Scenarios"
 date: 2020-05-24T23:13:53+01:00
+description: "Writers!
+Need some inspiration for an alternate history scenario for your next story?"
 ---

 <p>Need some inspiration for an alternate history scenario?
 Need a point in time for your alternate timeline to diverge?
 Here&rsquo;s a list of 50 questions to excite your imagination, invalidate your history textbooks, and&nbsp;infuriate your stuffy childhood history teacher.</p>